About the Series

 Mike Johnston

-View an online panel of experts from a health equity agency, city government, school board, and chamber of commerce discussing issues and prospects for Covid-19 recovery for Latinx and Hispanic communities, both locally and nationally.
-This public conversation addresses equity gaps in education, health, and economics for Latinx and Hispanic Coloradans.
-The Covid-19 pandemic has exacerbated existing racial and ethnic inequalities.
-According to recent data from the Kaiser Family Foundation, white Coloradans are twice as likely to have received at least one dose of the Covid-19 vaccine as Hispanic Coloradans.
+Panelists from health equity agencies, city government, school boards, and chambers of commerce explore equity gaps in education, healthcare, and economics for Latinx and Hispanic Coloradans.
+This conversation addresses how the COVID-19 pandemic has exacerbated long-standing racial and ethnic disparities.
+Data from the Kaiser Family Foundation shows that white Coloradans are nearly twice as likely to have received at least one COVID-19 vaccine dose as Hispanic Coloradans.

 Moderator and Panelists